MateriiApps/OpenCord/README.md

 Why does this exist?
 -------
-Current discord app sucks as it looks ugly and doesn't support themes.
+Current Discord app sucks as it doesn't support any type of customization (themes, plugins, layout etc...).
 The goal of this project is to reimagine the Discord experience on mobile devices.

 Status of OpenCord